groovycode-xyz/taschengeld/requirements/PRD.md

 - **Next.js API Routes:** Develop backend functionalities within the Next.js framework for seamless integration.
 - **PostgreSQL:** Use as the primary database for storing all application data.
-- **Prisma ORM:** Utilize for database schema management, migrations, and querying.
+- **Database Access:** Use direct SQL queries for database interactions.
+- **Coding Language:** Primarily JavaScript/TypeScript with Next.js and React for the frontend and backend.

 ### **16.3 Deployment Integration**